Tosyno21/Tosyno21/README.md

 #### Hi there!
-I'm a Frontend Web Devloper | UI/UX Designer with over 4 years experience.
+I'm a Frontend Web Developer | UI/UX Designer with over 4 years experience.
 I'm open to projects and collaborations.

 Send a DM today 👋